 Arthritis Pain Relief Through Improved Sleep

-According to the Centers For Disease Control, arthritis is the nation’s most common cause of disability.
-Based on 2003-2005 data from the National Health Interview Survey (NHIS), an estimated 46 million (22%) of adults have self-reported doctor-diagnosed arthritis, while 19 million (9% of all adults) have arthritis and arthritis-attributable activity limitation.
+Based on data from the National Health Interview Survey (NHIS), an estimated 46 million (22%) of adults have self-reported doctor-diagnosed arthritis, while 19 million (9% of all adults) have arthritis and arthritis-attributable activity limitation.
 Of the 23 million adults with arthritis in this age group, arthritis-attributable work restraints affect about 1 in 3 people.